Viladoman/CompileScore/README.md

 ## Running the Test Project

 - Install the plugin.
-- Chose 'Open Folder' option in VS 2019 to the TestProject directy.
+- Select 'Open Folder' in VS 2019 to the TestProject folder directy.
 This will open VS and setup using the CMake configuration provided.
 - Compile 'x64-Clang-Debug-Profile' in order to generate the data compilation data and see the plugin in action.

 The configurations provided with 'Profile' will add the '-ftime-trace' flag to clang and extract the data once the build is finished.